 Steps to encrypt PostgreSQL data at rest using LUKS:

-1. Identify the current PostgreSQL data directory path.
+1. Confirm the active PostgreSQL data directory.

 $ sudo -u postgres psql -tAc "SHOW data_directory;"

-$ lsblk -o NAME,SIZE,TYPE,MOUNTPOINTS
+$ lsblk -o NAME,SIZE,TYPE,FSTYPE,MOUNTPOINTS

-NAME SIZE TYPE MOUNTPOINTS
+NAME SIZE TYPE FSTYPE MOUNTPOINTS

 sda 100G disk

-├─sda1 1G part /boot
+├─sda1 1G part vfat /boot/efi

-└─sda2 99G part /
+└─sda2 99G part ext4 /

 sdb 200G disk